nlmaca/Wowza_Dashboard/README.md

 # Wowza Streaming Engine Live Dashboard
 is based on my previous version of wowza live charts.
 That project is deleted and merged and improved in this project.
 Its version 1.0 and im already building on version 1.1. but its the first stable release.
+You need at least Wowza Streaming Engine 4.0 for this to work.

 #Demopage:
 http://vanmarion.nl/projects/Wowza_Dashboard